For a detailed list of experience and positions, please refer to my CV.

 My experience as a manager and leader of an organization instilled in me a desire to return to graduate school to learn how to produce research to help public managers and nonprofit leaders create organizations that are effective and sustainable.
 I matriculated as a P.h.D student at University of Colorado Denver School of Public Affairs in June, 2014.

 From 2014–2017 I was a research assistant with the Workshop on Policy Process Research, a research lab of the School of Public Affairs.
 I travelled to China as part of a team of interdisciplinary researchers studying sustainability and governance practices.
 I researched natural resource policy conflicts including the controversial practice of hydraulic fracturing, or fracking, for natural gas and oil in Colorado and New York.
 I conducted interviews, coded public documents, and used original surveys to produce insights into the drivers of policy change in a pluralistic policy environment.

 In the summer of 2016 I put my data management skills to work for the Land Trust Alliance as a data consultant helping LTA report on the findings from their quinquennial survey of all land trust organizations operating in the United States.

-While currently working on completing my dissertation, I began teaching graduate courses in nonprofit management and leadership and organizational management and behavior at the School of Public Affairs at the University of Colorado Denver.
+While working on completing my dissertation, I taught graduate courses in nonprofit management and leadership and organizational management and behavior at the School of Public Affairs at the University of Colorado Denver.